-The northern cliff walk commences on the track near the public BBQs and passes through bushland and past an old quarry before reaching the cliff edge.This track has recently been upgraded and is wide enough to facilitate bikes or prams and continues as far as Shelley Beach.
+The northern cliff walk commences on the track near the public BBQs and passes through bushland and past an old quarry before reaching the cliff edge.This track has recently been upgraded and is wide enough to facilitate prams and continues as far as Shelley Beach.

 Spring Beach is good for swimming and the southern end provides good snorkelling.
 The rockpools at either end of the beach are always popular with the children.